Quality and methodology information for the sexually transmitted infections and National Chlamydia Screening Programme data release for England

 For the latest guidance and data on Shigella spp.

 Most health protection functions in the UK are devolved to the other UK nations’ public health agencies.
-Public Health Scotland publishes STI reports such as this report on gonorrhoea, while Public Health Wales publishes annual data as does the Public Health Agency of Northern Ireland.
+Public Health Scotland publishes STI reports such as the report on gonorrhoea, while Public Health Wales publishes annual data as does the Public Health Agency of Northern Ireland.

-The US Centers for Disease Control and Prevention also publishes annual STI reports, and the World Health Organization publishes estimates of global and regional STI trends.
+The US Centers for Disease Control and Prevention also publishes STI reports, and the World Health Organization publishes estimates of global and regional STI trends.

 Comparisons of STI trends between countries must be made with caution because the level of sexual health provision and STI testing, as well as the comprehensiveness of surveillance systems, vary between countries.
 For instance, the number of gonorrhoea diagnoses made in England in 2022 exceeded the total reported across the EU and EEA that year, but this is because there is more comprehensive ascertainment of STIs in England.
 This more comprehensive ascertainment is a result of the fact that England has dedicated sexual health services which provide open access STI testing and treatment, all of which report GUMCAD data to UKHSA.